dortania/OpenCore-Install-Guide/installer-guide/linux-install.md

 * **Note**: Depending on the OS, you'll either get BaseSystem or RecoveryImage files.
 They both act in the same manner so when we reference BaseSystem the same info apples to RecoveryImage

+* **macOS 11, Big Sur Note**: As this OS is quite new, there's still some issues with certain systems to resolve.
+For more information, see here: [OpenCore and macOS 11: Big Sur](../extras/big-sur/README.md)
+  * For first time users, we recommend macOS 10.15, Catalina
+* **Nvidia GPU Note**: Reminder to verify whether your hardware support newer OSes, see [Hardware Limitations](../macos-limits.md)

 ## Making the installer

 This section will target making the necessary partitions in the USB device.
 You can use your favorite program be it `gdisk` `fdisk` `parted` `gparted` or `gnome-disks`.
 This guide will focus on `gdisk` as it's nice and can change the partition type later on, as we need it so that macOS Recovery HD can boot. (the distro used here is Ubuntu 18.04, other versions or distros may work)